Double Categories of Relations: Characterizing Spans

-\begin{proof} If $\D$ possesses tabulators and is an equipment, this allows construction of the oplax and lax functors. $G$ is defined on proarrows by taking a tabulator; $F$ is defined on proarrows by taking an extension of a coniche given by a span. \end{proof}
+\proof That $\D$ has tabulators and is an equipment allows construction of the oplax and lax functors. $G$ is defined on proarrows by taking a tabulator; $F$ is defined on proarrows by taking an extension of a coniche given by a span. \endproof

-The main result of \cite{aleiferi} concerning spans gives equivalent conditions under which such a normalized oplax/lax adjunction is a strong equivalence of double categories.
-These extra conditions are just that $\D$ is cartesian and possess certain internal Eilenberg-Moore objects.
+The main result of \cite{aleiferi} gives equivalent conditions under which such a normalized oplax/lax adjunction is a strong equivalence.
+These extra conditions are that $\D$ is unit-pure, cartesian and possesses certain internal Eilenberg-Moore objects defined in the following way.